Leadership privilege: Challenged for maximum impact

 Instead of laying people off, which would severely affect the lives of many people, he decided that since he measures success by the way he touches people’s lives, he would not fire anyone and instead ask people to take a one month unpaid vacation, so that everyone suffered a little loss, but no one suffered a complete loss.

-Understanding the Importance of Business Strategy
+Understanding the importance of business strategy

 Although Bob puts much emphasis on being good to his people, he also notes the importance of having a strong business model in order to be able to support the them.
 In talking about some key aspects of a strong business model, he emphasizes the importance of focusing on cash, growth through organic means and acquisitions, developing a sustainable model that balances markets and customers, and building a board of directors that you respect and who will challenge your thinking.

-For assistance in finding faculty experts, please contact Washington University Public Affairs.
+For assistance with media inquiries and to find faculty experts, please contact Washington University Marketing & Communications.

 Monday–Friday, 8:30 to 5 p.m.

-Sara Savat, Senior News Director, Business and Social Sciences
+Senior News Director, Business and Social Sciences